SulemanWaraich/Ecommerce/README.md

 📌 Key Implementation Details

-#Data Visualization
+# Data Visualization
--Interactive line charts for revenue trends
+- Interactive line charts for revenue trends
--Bar charts for category-wise sales
+- Bar charts for category-wise sales
--Pie charts for inventory distribution
+- Pie charts for inventory distribution

-#Responsive Design
+# Responsive Design
--Fully responsive layout that works on desktop and tablet -Mobile-friendly navigation
+- Fully responsive layout that works on desktop and tablet
+- Mobile-friendly navigation
--Adaptive component sizing
+- Adaptive component sizing

 ## 🤝 How to Contribute
 -Fork the repository